Nepiki/Guides/Shadow-Hearts.md

 Give the correct responses in the torture scene to unlock access to Kowloon.
 ```

+The correct responses are always the top ones.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/299651.png">

 ```
 [Sharp Eyed] (10)
 Conquer all levels of the dog mini game and win a Monkey's Paw for your troubles.
 ```

+Go down to the harbor to play this game.
+Another mini game that becomes unaccessible later in the story.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/299877.png">